 Defendants’ controlled the creation and supply of a new secondary market for opioids—providing both the supply of narcotics to sell and the demand of addicts to buy them.
 The result of Defendants’ actions is not only an explosion of prescription opioids on the black market, but also a marked increase in the availability of heroin and synthetic opioids.

-The diversion of opioids into the secondary, criminal market by Defendants and the increase in the number of individuals who abuse or are addicted to opioids has placed unnecessary and excessive demands on the medical, public health, law enforcement, and financial resources of Rockbridge County.
+The diversion of opioids into the secondary, criminal market by Defendants and the increase in the number of individuals who abuse or are addicted to opioids has placed unnecessary and excessive demands on the medical, public health, law enforcement, and financial resources of Halifax County.

-Adults and children in Rockbridge County who have never taken opioids have also suffered the costs of the Defendants’ public nuisance.
+Adults and children in Halifax County who have never taken opioids have also suffered the costs of the Defendants’ public nuisance.
 Many have endured both the emotional and financial costs of caring for loved ones addicted to or injured by opioids, and the loss of companionship, wages, or other support from family members who have used, abused, become addicted to, overdosed on, or been killed by opioids.